 Illuminance is often expressed in a different unit, called a footcandle.
 This Imperial unit is directly related to lux:

 1 footcandle = 10.764 lux

 It is also possible to convert between lux and apparent magnitude of a star.
-The apparent magnitude tells us how bright does the star appear when seen from Earth.
+The apparent magnitude tells us how bright the star appears when seen from Earth.
 For example, a star of apparent magnitude 0 is about 2.08 microlux.
-The brightest star in our night sky, Sirius, has the apparent magnitude of -1.46, equivalent to 8.17 microlux.
+Sirius, the brightest star in our night sky, has an apparent magnitude of -1.46, equivalent to 8.17 microlux.